Vadimkkaa/Labs/LABS-ASSEMBLER/TO COMPILE/README.md

 These files were used by me to compile my code on ASSEMBLY language

-To compile a .asm file you need to create a folder where you put all the files I uploaded
+To compile an .asm file you need to create a folder where you put all the files I uploaded

 Using: